 Write It Down! – Book Review of The Small B!G

-Another practical idea offered by the authors was to have people repeat the date and time of a business appointment.
+Another practical idea offered by the authors was to have people repeat the date and time of a new business appointment.
 In a doctor’s office, this decreased the number of patients not showing up by 3%.
 That doesn’t seem like much, but it counts in a busy medical facility.